 What is it about her that you admire?
 What are her advantages?
 Is she a good leader, does she put in a lot of effort in sports, and does she encourage her teammates?
 What is it that she enjoys and puts out additional effort in?

-Daily reminders with positive affirmation cards for kids are one of my favourite ways to develop confidence in my children.
+Daily reminders with positive affirmation cards for kids are one of my favorite ways to develop confidence in my children.
 I stuff them inside lunch boxes, front pockets of backpacks, and even simply leave them on top of their dresser or folded clothing.

 Instead of focusing on how attractive she is or the form of her body, emphasize the good qualities that make her who she is.